lbain/lucybain/source/blog/2014/12-30-js-dont-touch-global-scope.md

 console.log(globalVariable); // logs "I'm a global variable"
 ```

-Well isn't that terrifying!
+Well isn’t that terrifying!
 We thought we were creating a local variable, since it was defined within a function, but nope!
 We forgot the `var` keyword, which would make the variable local.
 Here’s a corrected version:

 ```
 function wellScoped() {